nuclia/ui-starter/README.md

 The starter is a [SvelteKit](https://kit.svelte.dev/docs/introduction) application including:

+- a simple layout allowing to navigate between the pages
 - a page showing a simple example of Nuclia’s widgets integration
-- a page showing an example of Nuclia’s `NucliaSearchResults` widget working with resulting loading from the API without using `NucliaSearchBar` widget
+- a page showing an example of how Nuclia’s `NucliaSearchResults` widget works, loading API results without using the `NucliaSearchBar` widget.
 - a page showing Nuclia‘s widgets dark mode
 - a page showing how to customize Nuclia‘s widgets style
-- a simple layout allowing to navigate between the pages
+- a page showing how to easily add a breadcrumb above result rows

 ## Developing